Tencent Music Keeps Beating Earnings But Revenue Growth Has Stalled at 5%

 "Tencent Music's earnings beat compression from 13.0% outperformance three quarters ago to just 0.6% in the most recent quarter suggests management is either guiding the street closer to actuals or the underlying growth engine is decelerating toward consensus expectations."

-That 95% compression in beat magnitude across four quarters is a textbook setup.
-Either management has tightened its guidance range, which means the company is actively managing expectations downward, or the underlying business is slowing toward where the street already models it.
+That 95% compression across four quarters is a textbook pattern.
+Either management has tightened guidance — actively managing expectations downward — or the business is slowing to where the street already models it.
 Neither explanation supports a doubling of the stock price.

-Consider the math.
-TME generated $7.7bn in free cash flow over the trailing twelve months on $32.9bn in revenue, a clean FCF margin north of 23%.
+Look at the math.
+TME generated $7.7bn in free cash flow over the trailing twelve months on $32.9bn in revenue — a clean FCF margin above 23%.
 Gross margins sit at 44.2%.
-These are not the financials of a company in trouble.
-They're the financials of a company with a severe transmission mechanism problem — the cash exists, the business earns it, but getting it from TME's balance sheet to an ADR holder's brokerage account involves crossing regulatory, political, and structural barriers that no quarterly earnings beat can dismantle.
+These aren't the financials of a company in trouble.
+They're the financials of a company with a cash-access problem.
+The cash exists.
+The business earns it.
+But getting it from TME's balance sheet to an ADR holder's brokerage account means crossing regulatory, political, and structural barriers that no quarterly earnings beat can dismantle.

-At 1.3x forward earnings, the market has done something unusual: it has priced TME as if the earnings power is acknowledged but functionally inaccessible.
-For context, Western music streaming peers trade at double-digit forward multiples.
+At 1.3x forward earnings, the market has done something unusual: it has acknowledged TME's earnings power but priced it as functionally inaccessible.
+Western music streaming peers trade at double-digit forward multiples.
 A 1.3x multiple isn't a valuation.
 It's a coupon on a bond where you're not sure the issuer will mail the check.

 Why This Changes Everything

-The beat compression matters because it's the last thread holding up the bull narrative.
+The beat compression matters because it's the last thread holding up the bull case.
 TME bulls have argued for years that persistent earnings outperformance would eventually drag the stock toward intrinsic value.
 With a 13% beat, that argument had legs.
-At 0.6%, the beats are within rounding error of consensus, which means the one catalyst bulls could point to — upside surprises — is evaporating.
+At 0.6%, the beats are within rounding error.
+The one catalyst bulls could cite — upside surprises — is evaporating.

 Think about what happens next quarter.
-If the beat compression trend continues, TME is staring down its first miss or an inline print.
+If beat compression continues, TME faces its first miss or an inline print.
 The street is anchored on the streak.
 Four consecutive beats creates a behavioral expectation that the fifth will follow.
-When it doesn't, the reaction won't be proportional to the miss.
-It'll be proportional to the shattered narrative.
+When it doesn't, the reaction won't match the size of the miss.
+It'll match the size of the broken narrative.
 Stocks don't sell off because they miss by a penny.
 They sell off because the story changes.

-Meanwhile, the 99.3% gap between the $9.36 price and $18.66 consensus tells you something specific about where value is trapped.
+Meanwhile, the 99.3% gap between the $9.36 price and $18.66 consensus pinpoints where value is trapped.
 That gap represents roughly $15bn in market cap that analysts say exists but the market refuses to price.
-If this were a U.S. domiciled company with that FCF profile and that multiple, activist investors would've shown up three quarters ago demanding buybacks or a special dividend.
+If this were a U.S.-domiciled company with that FCF profile and that multiple, activist investors would've shown up three quarters ago demanding buybacks or a special dividend.
 But TME isn't a U.S. company.
-The VIE structure that underpins the ADR means shareholders don't own equity in the operating company.
-They own a contractual claim routed through a Cayman Islands holding entity, and the enforceability of that claim depends on the Chinese legal system's willingness to honor it.
+The VIE structure underpinning the ADR means shareholders don't own equity in the operating company.
+They own a contractual claim routed through a Cayman Islands holding entity.
+The enforceability of that claim depends on the Chinese legal system's willingness to honor it.

 The $7.7bn in annual FCF makes this concrete.
 That cash sits in onshore Chinese accounts.
-Moving it to ADR holders requires navigating SAFE (State Administration of Foreign Exchange) approvals, potential withholding taxes, and an implicit regulatory veto from Beijing that can be exercised for any reason at any time.
+Moving it to ADR holders requires SAFE (State Administration of Foreign Exchange) approvals, potential withholding taxes, and an implicit regulatory veto from Beijing — exercisable for any reason at any time.
 The revenue growth is real.
 The margins are real.
 The cash flow is real.
 The question is whether any of it belongs to you.

 The Bull Case, Steel-Manned

-The strongest bull argument isn't about earnings at all.
+The strongest bull argument isn't about earnings.
 It's about the buyback.
-If TME's parent company authorized a material share repurchase program specifically targeting the ADR — not just open-market purchases that support the Hong Kong-listed shares — it would directly attack the repatriation discount.
-A company generating $7.7bn in FCF could retire a meaningful percentage of its ADR float annually, creating a mechanical bid under the stock that doesn't depend on analyst targets or earnings beats.
+If TME's parent company authorized a material share repurchase program targeting the ADR specifically — not open-market purchases supporting the Hong Kong-listed shares — it would directly attack the repatriation discount.
+A company generating $7.7bn in FCF could retire a large slice of its ADR float annually, creating a mechanical bid under the stock that doesn't depend on analyst targets or earnings beats.

-Bulls also note that 15.9% revenue growth and 44.2% gross margins at a 1.3x multiple is simply too cheap to ignore on a multi-year horizon.
-If you believe U.S.-China relations stabilize, PCAOB inspection access continues, and the HFCAA delisting threat stays dormant, then yes, the ADR discount could compress without any specific catalyst.
+Bulls also point out that 15.9% revenue growth and 44.2% gross margins at a 1.3x multiple is simply too cheap to ignore over multiple years.
+If U.S.-China relations stabilize, PCAOB inspection access continues, and the HFCAA delisting threat stays dormant, the ADR discount could compress without a specific catalyst.
 Time plus compounding at 15.9% growth solves a lot of problems.

 The beat compression adds urgency.
-Even if you accept the structural discount and choose to look through it, you need a reason to own TME now rather than later.
+Even if you accept the structural discount and look through it, you need a reason to own TME now rather than later.
 That reason was the earnings surprises.
 With beats fading from 13% to 0.6%, the tactical case for ownership evaporates.
-You're left holding a stock with a broken catalyst at a valuation that's cheap for reasons the market has demonstrated it won't ignore.
+You're left holding a stock with a dying catalyst at a valuation that's cheap for reasons the market has shown it won't ignore.

 The Bottom Line

-TME is a good business with a broken transmission mechanism.
+TME is a good business with a broken cash-access mechanism.
 The 99.3% gap between market price and consensus target isn't a screaming buy signal.
-It's the market's way of saying the earnings don't belong to you until proven otherwise.
-Four quarters of beat compression from 13.0% to 0.6% means the one thing that could've changed that perception — relentless outperformance — is fading.
+It's the market saying the earnings don't belong to you until proven otherwise.
+Four quarters of beat compression — from 13.0% to 0.6% — means the one thing that could've changed that perception, relentless outperformance, is fading.

-The trade here is binary and not in the way that favors stock-pickers.
-Either TME announces a capital return program that puts real cash in ADR holders' hands, which would be genuinely bullish and worth buying into, or the beat cycle ends and the stock drifts lower because the only remaining narrative just died.
+The trade here is binary, and not in a way that favors stock-pickers.
+Either TME announces a capital return program that puts real cash in ADR holders' hands — genuinely bullish and worth buying into — or the beat cycle ends and the stock drifts lower because its last narrative just died.
 There's no middle path where strong earnings gradually close a 99% valuation gap.
 Three years of data have proven that.

 If you want to own TME, you need conviction on the capital return catalyst, not the earnings trajectory.
 The earnings are a sideshow.
 The FCF is real but stranded.
 And a stock at 1.3x forward earnings is either the opportunity of a decade or a value trap that stays cheap forever.
 The beat compression pattern says the market has already decided which one it is.
 Run the free Tencent Music Entertainment Group deep-dive →